 Bow-in-the-Cloud vineyard was planted in 1992 and 1993 and has been producing wine for corporate customers and local trade since 1995.
 It comprises 4.6 acres but so far only 3 have been planted – one acre of Bacchus, one of Seyval Blanc and one of Schönburger.
 The training method is now GDC having initially been traditional Guyot.

-Latest News – 8 August
+Latest News – 2nd November

-We have just heard that the 2014 Cloud Nine blend has been awarded 2** (recommended with 80 points) in a competition organised in Germany by Selection magasine – not quite as good as the silver achieved last year, but it does demonstrate a reasonably consistent performance at the international level.
+The 2014 Cloud Nine blend has been awarded 2** (recommended with 80 points) in a competition organised in Germany by Selection magasine – not quite as good as the silver achieved last year, but it does demonstrate a reasonably consistent performance at the international level.
 We are also delighted to welcome another customer for our wine, a new wedding venue tucked away in rural central Wiltshire, where mobile wagons are provided for accommodation – all very quiet, romantic and eco-friendly.

-We are now trading every Saturday at Stroud Farmers Market and on the second Saturday in Cirencester.
-The 2011 Schönburger is still available, as are the 2012 bubblies but the pink is nearly finished.
+We are trading every Saturday at Stroud Farmers Market and on the second Saturday in Cirencester.
+Our next Food and Drink market will be at Thornbury on December 5th.

 In the vineyard we picked a small good quality amount of Bacchus on the 20th and the Schonburger on the 28th.
 As these varieties ripened at different times this year we shall be making single varietal wines instead of a 20125 Cloud Nine blend.